 Local taxes can drive up expenses for retirees, so accounting for these in your budget is a smart move.
 Specifically, if you plan on making a big purchase, consider where you make it.
 A purchase made in an area with a low local sales tax can save you money.

-Arizona Property Taxes for Retirees
+Arizona Property Tax Relief for Seniors

 Senior Property Valuation Protection Program

 Seniors can access the Senior Property Valuation Protection Program (or Senior Freeze) to help them manage their housing costs.
-The program freezes the taxable property value for qualifying seniors aged 65 or older.
-However, you must meet certain income and residency requirements.

 By "freezing" the value of their home, seniors are protected from facing large tax bills.
 Elderly homeowners need to go through the process of renewing their financial protection every three years.